nhatcher/matrix-algebra/README.md

 Implementation details
 ----------------------

-This a very simple test of how to use a C program compiled to webassembly without the standard library (libc).
+This a very simple test of how to use a C program compiled to WebAssembly without the standard library (libc).

 We use [walloc][1] as a [memory allocator][2] (!).